tidy-finance/website/docs/21_WRDS.md

   ))
 ```

-Similarly, we transform industry codes to industry descriptions following BEM.
-Notice that there are also other categorizations of industries (e.g., by Eugene Fama and Kenneth French) that are commonly used.
+Similarly, we transform industry codes to industry descriptions following @BaliEngleMurray2016.\index{Industry codes} Notice that there are also other categorizations of industries [e.g., @FamaFrench1997] that are commonly used.

 ```r